Foramen magnum: Other animals

+Cranial base of a western gorilla.
+The foramen magnum is positioned quite far to the rear.

+In basal chondrichthyans, the foramen magnum was one of several openings to the rear of the neurocranium.

+In non-human osteichthyans, the foramen magnum is rimmed ventrally by the basioccipital, laterally by the exoccipitals, and dorsally by the supraoccipital.

 An anterior foramen magnum can be found in other bipedal mammals besides humans.
-The jerboa, a bipedal rodent, also has a foramen magnum.

-Evolution of foramen magnum in fossils
+Evolution in fossils

 Although not fully proven, there are many studies that show the possibility that where the foramen magnum is positioned in the cranium is significant in fossils.
 By being able to locate where the foramen magnum is positioned, anthropologists and other researchers are able to determine whether or not the species were bipedal (among other factors).
 The positioning of the foramen magnum changing over time can be seen in different fossils.
 Analyzing the foramen magnum in fossils like Ardipithecus ramidus, links the fossil to other earlier and later hominid who share similar anterior foramen magnum and other bipedalism features.
 Although not proven, there are correlations with the foramen magnum being more anterior positioned to the ability of mammals to walk on two limbs.
 Comparing this to other animals, such as some primates, the foramen magnum are located more of a posterior position in the cranium.
 With the foramen magnum being position anterior in the cranium, the body of bipedal mammals is given a different center of gravity compared to quadrupedal mammals.
 The anterior foramen magnum shifts the weight of the body more to the mammals' pelvis and femur, present in some primates, like great apes.
 With a posterior foramen magnum, the alignment and weight of the body falls more lateral under the head This allows for humans and other bipedal mammals to be able to walk on two limbs.
 Even with a posterior foramen magnum, some primates are still able to use their lower two limbs to walk.

 With a common anterior foramen magnum in fossils, the fossils can be studied and researched to link mammals to others who are potentially bipedal.
 With more correlations and similarities of fossils who have an anterior foramen magnum; it links to the idea that these species might be bipedal.
 The shift in the foramen magnum moving towards a more anterior position in the cranium, gives rise to the idea of possible bipedalism.